nejohnson/dasmxx/OtherDisassemblers.md

 dasmxx is by no means the first multi-device scriptable disassembler.
 This page documents a number of them, with comments where appropriate.

+# Ghidra #

+[Ghidra](https://ghidra-sre.org/) is a "software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission".
+It is a Java-based tool that looks extremely powerful.

 # DASMx #